Overview of Plastic Waste Management

 The post compliance of EPR for plastic waste management is divided into two categories-

-- Half-Yearly Report Submission- The producers, importers and brand owners submit their half-yearly progress on plastic waste management for every state or union territory in its EPR Action plan to the concerned State Pollution Control Board/Pollution Control Committee.
-Further, the producers, importers and brand owners provide documentary proof from the respective processing facilities to demonstrate that the quantity and the type of plastic waste according to the EPR target have been treated.
+Half-Yearly Report Submission: The producers, importers and brand owners submit their half-yearly progress on plastic waste management for every state or union territory in its EPR Action plan to the concerned State Pollution Control Board/Pollution Control Committee.
+Further, the producers, importers and brand owners provide necessary paperary proof from the respective processing facilities to demonstrate that the quantity and the type of plastic waste according to the EPR target have been treated.
 They also provide the supporting papers as evidence of state-by-state collection of waste as per the EPR target.
 The half-yearly progress report has to be submitted within 15 days after the end of the relevant half-year period.

-- Sales Details Submission- The applicant also submits the sales details to the State Pollution Control Board/Pollution Control Committee.
+Sales Details Submission: The applicant also submits the sales details to the State Pollution Control Board/Pollution Control Committee.

 Book a Free Consultation